mikeschen/20160212codeReviewJavaBBDWordPuz/README.md

 # Scrabble Score Calculator

-#### Calculates your score for a Scrabble word, February 9, 2016.
+#### Creates a word puzzle from a sentence by removing vowels, February 12, 2016.

-#### By Michelle Brecunier and Michael Schennum
+#### By Michael Schennum

 ## Description

-This was created as an Epicodus exercise in Behavior Driven Development, web app development with Spark and Velocity, and pair programming.
+This was created as an Epicodus exercise in Behavior Driven Development, web app development with Spark and Velocity, and solo programming.

 ## Setup/Installation Requirements